AggreyIK/AggreyIK/README.md

 I’m a cybersecurity professional passionate about building hands-on labs, real-world simulations, and interactive tools that make cybersecurity learning more practical and engaging.

-My focus is on creating environments where People can experiment, break, defend, and analyze—building true, experience-based understanding of cybersecurity concepts.
+Focusing on creating environments where People can experiment, break, defend, and analyze—building true, experience-based understanding of cybersecurity concepts.

 Areas of interest include:
 	•	Network and web application security